GIG YOUNG BATTLED BOOZE AND VALIUM ADDICTION — AND LOST

 He was hooked on the tranquilizer Valium, taking seven pills a day, washed down with booze.

-But it all ended in Suite 1BB of the Osborne Apartments on West 57th Street in New York City.
+But it all ended in Suite 1BB of the Osborne Apartments on West 57th Street in New York City with a .38-caliber bullet.